hughfdjackson/immutable/README.markdown

 # Persistent

-Persistentant data-structures from the comfort of JavaScript - a lá clojure.
+Persistent data-structures from the comfort of JavaScript - a lá clojure.

 ## Why?